cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 title: Globalization And Global Politics
 slug: globalization-and-global-politics
 abstract: The explanation of globalization and global politics in the International Relations context
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

 ## Summary Video